memirio/Spectrums/README.md

 - **Concept Spectrum**: Interactive slider system to explore the spectrum between concepts and their opposites, with 10-tier ranking for fine-grained control
 - **Submission form**: Easy site submission with automatic screenshot generation
 - **Hub detection**: Automatically detects and penalizes "hub" images that appear too frequently in search results
+- **Performance optimized**:
+  - Database-level query filtering (no in-memory processing)
+  - Optimized LATERAL JOINs for efficient first-image-per-site lookups
+  - Composite indexes on `siteId` and `category` for fast filtering
+  - Connection pooling and reuse for reduced latency
-- **Performance optimized**: Parallel database queries, result caching, and optimized search algorithms
+  - Result caching and optimized search algorithms

 ## Tech Stack